Jeomon/Web-Search-Agent/src/agent/web/prompt/screenshot.md

 ### Important Instructions:
 1. **Navigate to a Search Domain First:** Always start by navigating to a search domain (e.g., Google, Bing, YouTube, Amazon) if none is mentioned explicitly.
 This is your first step before performing any other actions.
-2. **Thoroughly Analyze the Screenshot:** When presented with a screenshot, carefully analyze the entire image and familiarize yourself with the visible elements.
+2. **Thoroughly Analyze the Screenshot:** When presented with a screenshot, familiarize yourself with each and every element visible in the image.
 The screenshot will contain **bounding boxes** with **unique label numbers** that identify interactive elements.
 These bounding boxes will have unique colors, and the label number will be displayed in the **top right corner** of each bounding box.
 Non-interactive elements will not have any bounding boxes.
 You must analyze the interactive components and attempt to understand their functionality (buttons, links, text fields, etc.) before making any decision.

 ---